heejoon123/Deep_Learning_Coursera/README.md

 ## Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization

 This course consists of 3 weeks worth of materials.
 During the 3 weeks, the course teaches more open the deep learning black box to understand the processes that drive performance and generate good results systematically.

+## Course 3: Structuring Machine Learning Projects

+This course consists of 2 weeks worth of materials.
+During the 2 weeks, the course teaches about ML Projects.

+## Course 4: Convolutional Neural Networks

+This course consists of 4 weeks worth of materials.
+During the 4 weeks, the course teaches about Convolutional Neural Networks.